+41 PM 10 15 tpy; SO 2 40 tpy; and NC 0x 25 tpy in New Castle or Kent Counties or 100 tpy in Sussex County.
 10.0 Maintenance, repair or replacement-in-kind of equipment for which a permit to operate has been issued.

-11.0 Equipment which emits only elemental nitrogen, oxygen, carbon dioxide and/or water vapor.

-12.0 Ventilating or exhaust systems used in eating establishments where food is prepared for the purpose of consumption.
+11.0 Equipment which emits only elemental nitrogen, oxygen, carbon dioxide or water vapor.
+12.0 consur Ventilating or exhaust systems used in eating establishments where food is prepared for the purpose of nption.
 13.0 Equipment used to liquify or separate oxygen, nitrogen or the rare gases from the air.

-- 14.0 Fireworks displays. - 15.0 Smudge pots for orchards or small outdoor heating devices to prevent the freezing of plants. - 16.0 Outdoor painting and sandblasting equipment. - 17.0 Lawn mowers, tractors, farm equipment and construction equipment. - 18.0 Fireplaces for the burning of wood and paper.

-19.0 Any activity related to routine maintenance and repair of a facility where emissions would not be associated with a primary production process of the facility.
-Such activities may include:
+14.0 Fireworks displays.
+15.0 Smudge pots for orchards or small outdoor heating devices to prevent the freezing of plants.
+16.0 Outdoor painting and sandblasting equipment.
+17.0 Lawn mowers, tractors, farm equipment and construction equipment.
+18.0 Fireplaces for the burning of wood and paper.
+19.0 primary 19.0 Any activity related to routine maintenance and repair of a facility where emissions would not be associated with primary production process of the facility.
+Such activities may include: 19 1 Cleaning; 19 2 Solvent Use; 19 .3 Steam Cleaning;

-- 19.1 Cleaning;

-- 19.2 Solvent Use;

-- 19.3 Steam Cleaning;
+42

 19.4 Painting;

 19.5 Degreasing;

 19.6 Washing;

-- 19.7 Welding;
+19.7 Welding;

-- 19.8 Vacuuming;
+19.8 Vacuuming;

-- 19.9 Coating;
+19.9 Coating;

-- 19.10 Sweeping;
+19.10 Sweeping;

-- 19.11 Abrasive Use; and
+19.11 Abrasive Use; and

-- 19.12 Insulation Removal.

-20.0 Fire schools or fire fighting training.
+20.0 19.12) Fire schools Insulation Removal. s or fire fighting training.

-21.0 Buildings, cabinets, and facilities used for storage of chemicals in closed containers, unless subject to applicable requirements.
+21.0 requ) Buildings, c uirements. abinets, and facilities used for storage of chemicals in closed containers, unless subject to applicable

-22.0 Gasoline storage tanks that:
+22.0) Gasoline st orage tanks that:

-- 22.1 have a capacity less than 550 gallons and that are used exclusively for the fueling of implements of husbandry; or - 22.2 have a capacity less than 2000 gallons and that were constructed prior to January 1, 1979; or - 22.3 have a capacity less than 250 gallons and that were constructed after December 31, 1978.
+22.1 husban have a capacity less than 550 gallons and that are used exclusively for the fueling of implements of dry; or

+22.2 have a capacity less than 2000 gallons and that were constructed prior to January 1, 1979; or

+22.3 have a capacity less than 250 gallons and that were constructed after December 31, 1978.

 23.0 Diesel and fuel oil storage tanks with a capacity of 40,000 gallons or less.

-24.0 Gasoline and diesel fuel dispensing systems that never exceed a monthly throughput of 10,000 gallons.
+24.0) Gasoline ar nd diesel fuel dispensing systems that never exceed a monthly throughput of 10,000 gallons.

-25.0 Kilns used for firing ceramic ware if
+25.0) Kilns used t for firing ceramic ware if

-- 25.1 heated exclusively by natural gas, electricity, or liquid petroleum gas, and - 25.2 the BTU input is less than 15 mmBTU per hour. - 26.0 Inorganic acid storage tanks equipped with an emission control device. - 27.0 Sewage treatment facilities. - 28.0 Water treatment units. - 29.0 Quiescent wastewater treatment operations.
+43 25 .1 heated exclusively by natural gas, electricity, or liquid petroleum gas, and 25 .2 the BTU input is less than 15 mmBTU per hour.
+26.0 Inorganic acid storage tanks equipped with an emission control device.
+27.0 Sewage treatment facilities.
+28.0 Water treatment units.
+29.0 Quiescent wastewater treatment operations.
 30.0 Non-contact water cooling towers (water that has not been in direct contact with process fluids).
 31.0 Laundry dryers, extractors, or tumblers used for fabrics cleaned with a water solution of bleach or detergents.

-- 32.0 Equipment used for hydraulic or hydrostatic testing. - 33.0 Blueprint copiers and photographic processes.
+32.0 Equipment used for hydraulic or hydrostatic testing.
+33.0 Blueprint copiers and photographic processes.
+26 DE Reg.
+123 (08/01/22)